ssayle/plant-humanities/contributors/README.md

 ![](https://raw.githubusercontent.com/plant-humanities/essays/main/contributors/Tchikine_300x300.jpg)

 Anatole Tchikine is curator of rare books at Dumbarton Oaks.
 An architectural historian and a specialist on early modern Italy, he holds a PhD from the University of Dublin, Trinity College.
 His work mainly addresses the intersections of art and science, including the history of fountain design, botanical gardens, and collecting and representations of nature.
-He is the author, with Pierre de la Ruffinière du Prey, of _“Discrizione della Villa Pliniana”: Reimagining Antiquity in the Landscape of Umbria_ (2021), editor of _The Three Natures: Gardens and Landscapes of the Italian Renaissance_ (forthcoming), and coeditor of _The Botany of Empire in the Long Eighteenth Century_ (2016) and _Military Landscapes_ (2021).
+He is the author, with Pierre de la Ruffinière du Prey, of _"Discrizione della Villa Pliniana": Reimagining Antiquity in the Landscape of Umbria_ (2021), editor of _The Three Natures: Gardens and Landscapes of the Italian Renaissance_ (forthcoming), and coeditor of _The Botany of Empire in the Long Eighteenth Century_ (2016) and _Military Landscapes_ (2021).

 ## May Wang